NHRC issues notices to Bihar, TN govts on alleged abuse of orphaned children | Law-Order

 NHRC issues notices to Bihar, TN govts on alleged abuse of orphaned children

-It was reported that a criminal case has been registered under relevant sections of the Indian Penal Coder and the accused, who belong to Bihar, have been arrested, it said.
+It was reported that a criminal case has been registered under relevant sections of the Indian Penal Code and the accused, who belong to Bihar, have been arrested, it said.

 - Country: